HuangYiran/yiranhuang.github.io/content/publication/mcafe/index.md

 ---
-title: 'Universal Distributional Decision-Based Black-Box Adversarial Attack with Reinforcement Learning'
+title: 'Automatic Feature Engineering Through Monte Carlo Tree Search'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
+  - Michael Hefenbrock
   - Yexu Zhou
-  - Michael Hefenbrock
   - Likun Fang
   - Till Riedel
   - Michael Beigl